Skip to main content

 The bus even stops in Kingston Town Centre, where the main shopping district is, so crucial pounds saved on transport.

-Students in University halls of residence can apply for an electronic parking permit.
+Students in University halls of residence can apply for an electronic parking permit (expect at 75 Penrhyn Road Halls).
 Your permit is valid only for the halls in which you are resident.
 Parking is on a first-come, first-served basis.
 Students can park in areas designated for student use only, where applicable.

 Visitors must also have an electronic parking permit.
 The resident themselves must register for an electronic parking permit from reception, not their guest.